-Adjustable dumbbells, for that reason, will always be less durable or solid than regular single-weight dumbbells.
-Take for instance, the monstrous millennium dumbbell – you just can’t get anywhere close to making an adjustable dumbbell that heavy.
+Adjustable dumbbells, for that reason, will always be less durable than regular single-weight dumbbells, even the massive, hefty millennium dumbbell.
 I’m sure if I threw my BWSS weights at the floor at the end of every set, I could eventually break them.

-If you treat your dumbbells right, you shouldn’t have any problem.
+If you treat them right, you shouldn’t have any problem.
 Just don’t lunk it up too much.

 Available Shapes And Weights For BWSS Adjustable Dumbbells